iitddh/iitddh.github.io/_posts/2025-03-17-dhws1-report.markdown

 # Participant Feedback
 The impact of the DH Winter School is best captured through the voices of its participants:

 I thoroughly enjoyed the Online Python Bootcamp.
 As it was my first attempt at coding, I believe I have understood well and would be able to try them out myself...
-Much needed for humanities students.
+Much needed for humanities students.<br>
-Priya Bose
+<em>Priya Bose</em>

 the winter school it got me interested in DH at a much deeper level....
-It opened multiple horizons for me which I am keen on exploring.
+It opened multiple horizons for me which I am keen on exploring.<br>
-Pritha Chakraborty
+<em>Pritha Chakraborty</em>

-The Winter School introduced me to text mining, computational linguistics, expanding my understanding of how digital archives can be analyzed beyond preservation.
+The Winter School introduced me to text mining, computational linguistics, expanding my understanding of how digital archives can be analyzed beyond preservation.<br>
-Muaad Muhammed Ameen
+<em>Muaad Muhammed Ameen</em>

 I started with an idea about digital humanities as a way to analyse texts and was essentially looking for methods.
-Post the winter school, I have started looking at digital humanities as a necessary aspect of humanities studies in the post AI world.
+Post the winter school, I have started looking at digital humanities as a necessary aspect of humanities studies in the post AI world.<br>
-Tannu Sharma
+<em>Tannu Sharma</em>

 I always assumed DH to be a set of tools to be used to aid our research.
 The workshop changed my limited perception of the domain.
-It made be realise the essential intervention humanities can and has to provide in machine and deep learning.
+It made be realise the essential intervention humanities can and has to provide in machine and deep learning.<br>
-Angarika Batsah
+<em>Angarika Batsah</em>

-The design of the curriculum for the bootcamp was very fundamental in its approach so that anyone with zero knowledge in python programming can start learning it.... gave us the opportunity to learn what computational thinking is.
+The design of the curriculum for the bootcamp was very fundamental in its approach so that anyone with zero knowledge in python programming can start learning it.... gave us the opportunity to learn what computational thinking is.<br>
-Beda Prakash Dutta
+<em>Beda Prakash Dutta</em>